Sayanpatraa/Deep-Learning/Proposal.md

 **User-controlled prompts:**
--"A realistic photo of a Shiba Inu puppy playing in the grass."
+"A realistic photo of a Shiba Inu puppy playing in the grass."

 ---